dems9f61/yourcompany/README.md

 ### The employee-service

-- To start the employee-service, switch to the `empoyeeservice` directory and enter the command
+- To start the employee-service, navigate to the `empoyeeservice` directory and enter the command
 ```sh
 $ mvn spring-boot:run
 ```